sbme-tutorials/finalproject_chessgame-team-fourteen/README.md

 please Know that we made a non traditional chess ,we change some rules of movement of pieces
 ### Edited Rules:
 - For Pawn:pawn captures (eats) the squares diagonally or the piece in front.
-- For Bishop:The bishop can move any number of squares diagonally.
+- For Bishop:   the bishop can move up to three steps on the diagonal and one square on the horizontal axis so it changes the diagonal color.
 - For Knight:The knight can move in an L shape with two squares horizontally or vertically, and then three squares in the perpendicular direction.
 ### Let's Review the steps of this project!
 #### first: UML (class Diagram)